SideKick-De/SideKick-De/README.md

 - 👋 Hi, I’m @SideKick-De
-- 👀 I’m interested in ...
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C#, .Net Core, MVC
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Lothar@SideKick.de
+- 📫 How to reach me Karl@SideKick.de

 <!---
 SideKick-De/SideKick-De is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.